 Prostate cancer is a cancer that begins in the prostate.
 The most common type of prostate cancer is called adenocarcinoma.
-There are more rare types of prostate cancer but most cases, > 95%, are adenocarcinomas.
-Adenocarcinomas of the prostate begin in the gland cells of the prostate.
+There are more rare types of prostate cancer but more than 95% are adenocarcinomas.
+Adenocarcinomas of the prostate begin in the gland cells of the prostate.1,2,3

-The average man in the United States has a risk for prostate cancer of approximately 15.9% to age 80.
-Most cases are diagnosed after the age of 50.
-Eighty percent of cases are diagnosed in men after the age of 65.
-It is unknown why, but black men have a higher risk for prostate cancer than men of other races.
-The risk is not only higher for prostate cancer in general but also for prostate cancer diagnosed at an earlier age and a more aggressive (faster growing) prostate cancer.
-Mutations, or harmful changes, in some genes are associated with an increased risk for prostate cancer.
+In the United States, the average man has a 12.1% lifetime risk for prostate cancer.4 More than 90% of cases are diagnosed after age 55.4 Black men have a higher risk for prostate cancer as well as a high risk for prostate cancer diagnosed at an earlier age and more aggressive (faster growing).1,2,4 Mutations, or harmful changes, in some genes are associated with an increased risk for prostate cancer.1,2

 General Risk Factors

 - Exposure to Agent Orange (a chemical used during the Vietnam War)

 - Family history of cancer – having family members with prostate cancer raises the risk of prostate cancer, even in absence of a known hereditary cause

 - Diagnosis of a genetic prostate cancer predisposition syndrome

 As with the vast majority of cancers, there is no confirmed way to completely prevent the development of prostate cancer.
 A diet high in fruits, vegetable, beans, and peas may decrease the risk for prostate cancer in men.
 This is a healthy diet for anyone, regardless of prostate cancer risk.
 It can also reduce blood pressure and the risk of heart disease.